vaminator/vamtb/README.md

   VAM Toolbox

-  Dependency handling (from disk) vamtb -d d:\VAM -v checkdeps vamtb -d d:\VAM -vv -f sapuzex.Cooking_Lesson.1 checkdep vamtb -d d:\VAM -f ClubJulze.Bangkok.1 printdep vamtb -d d:\VAM -f ClubJulze.Bangkok.1 printrealdep
+  Dependency handling (from disk) vamtb checkdeps vamtb -f sapuzex.Cooking_Lesson.1 checkdep vamtb -f ClubJulze.Bangkok.1 printdep vamtb -f ClubJulze.Bangkok.1 printrealdep

-  Meta json handling (from disk) vamtb -d d:\VAM -f sapuzex.Cooking_Lesson.1 dump
+  Meta json handling (from disk) vamtb -f sapuzex.Cooking_Lesson.1 dump

   Organizing (from disk)
-  vamtb -d d:\VAM sortvar  Reorganize your var directories with <creator>/*
+  vamtb sortvar  Reorganize your var directories with <creator>/*
-              If a file already exists in that directory, CRC is checked before overwritting. vamtb -d d:\VAM statsvar will dump some statistics
+              If a file already exists in that directory, CRC is checked before overwritting. vamtb statsvar will dump some statistics

   Database:
-  vamtb -vvd d:\VAM dbs will scan your vars and create or if modification time is higher, update database
+  vamtb dbs will scan your vars and create or if modification time is higher, update database

-  Dependency graph (uses database) vamtb -vvd d:\VAM dotty will graph your collection one graph per var vamtb -vvd d:\VAM -f sapuzex.Cooking_Lesson.1 dotty will graph this var vamtb -vvd d:\VAM -f sapuzex.* dotty will graph vars matching
+  Dependency graph (uses database) vamtb dotty will graph your collection one graph per var vamtb -f sapuzex.Cooking_Lesson.1 dotty will graph this var vamtb -f sapuzex.* dotty will graph vars matching

+  Duplication (uses database)
+  vamtb -f sapuzex.Cooking_Lesson.1 dupinfo will print duplication info

   Character encoding on windows:
   On windows cmd will use cp1252 so you might get some errors displaying international characters.